Faith communities come together to help youth

 “It’s an interesting conglomeration of churches who are able to work together,” McEachran said.
 “Sometimes we find the going difficult, but we all see this as a valuable testimony to God’s work in our city.”

-This year an academic component, including math and reading, was offered.
+This year an academic component was offered.
 Those lessons were prepared by a Hunting Ridge member.
 The camp also received some key support from the city of Baltimore in 2018 through youth workers, which the city hires each summer.
 The camp also teamed up with The Center, a ministry of the Presbytery of Baltimore that provides a place for out-of-town groups to stay and work with Presbyterian churches in the city.
 The Center assigned groups to help at the camp for two of the five weeks.

 “That has been such a gift to see the connections between kids from out of Baltimore and kids from in Baltimore laughing, playing, singing and learning together,” McEachran said.